strongdiamond/arcpy_usage/README.md

 # arcpy_usage
-This program  can clip raster in batch-mode
+This program  introduces how to use arcpy to process image data